gustavo-neiva/gocrops.com/README.md

 For the MVP, all our price data was gathered from "https://ec.europa.eu/agriculture/sites/agriculture/files/markets-and-prices/price-monitoring/market-prices-all-products_en.csv".

-GoCrops was developed in two weeks in Le Wagon coding bootcamp batch #84 in Rio de Janeiro, Brazil.
+GoCrops was developed in two weeks in Le Wagon coding bootcamp batch #84 in Rio de Janeiro, Brazil, by:

+<a href="https://github.com/eovento">Daniel Ribeiro</a>

 Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.